 Use products on or before expiration date.

 All dogs should be tested for existing heartworm infection before starting treatment.
-Infected dogs should be treated before starting a prevention program.
+Infected dogs must be treated to remove adult heartworms and microfilariae before starting a prevention program.

 Disposal of unused prescription medications: